BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_14.md

 !enc(599)

-Emerge at the top into the Kingdom of Goomidra.
+Emerge at the top to grab the *Slowbronite*, then proceed into the Kingdom of Goomidra.
 Hidden around town is *2 Red Shards* and a *Tiny Mushroom*.
 Speaking of mushrooms: there is a tutor Goomy that accepts them:

 !cshop(:GOOMATORA, "Goomidra Village Move Tutor")

-We don't have enough Big Mushrooms outright to learn all these moves, so you'll need to grind wild Paras/Foongus/Shroomish/Morelull for them.
+If you finished Beth's quest earlier, you can get the Mushrooms you need from her at Yui's Ranch to buy up these moves.

 In the top right area of the town, grab *3 Pecha Berries*, *2 Lum Berries*, *3 Starf Berries*, *2 Enigma Berries*, and *2 Aspear Berries*.